Sam5440/Genshin_Impact_Teleport/README.md

 # About Issues And PR

-Of course,not all things are included,All issues and PR are welcomed,
+Of course,not all things are included,All issues and PR are welcomed.

 ## Star History